Diamond Offshore Drilling: History

 In the early 1960s, Brewster-Bartle, an onshore drilling company, filed bankruptcy.
 In 1964, Don McMahon acquired Brewster-Bartle from its bank creditors and formed Diamond M Drilling Company, named after Diamond M Acres, his ranch near Simonton, Texas, which then expanded into offshore drilling.

 In 1970, Diamond M became a public company via an initial public offering.

-In 1977, Kaneb Services acquired the company for $102 million.

-In 1989, Loews Corporation acquired the company for $48.5 million.
+Twelve years after being acquired by Kaneb Services for $102 million, the firm was sold for $48.5 million to Loews Corporation in 1989.

 In 1992, Diamond M Corporation acquired ODECO from Murphy Oil for $358 million.
 Shortly thereafter, Diamond M Corp. briefly changed its name to Diamond M-ODECO Drilling Inc. before becoming Diamond Offshore Drilling, Inc. in 1993.

 In October 1995, the company once again became a public company via an initial public offering, listing on the New York Stock Exchange.

-In April 1996, the company acquired Arethusa for $516 million in stock.
-Arethusa had previously acquired Zapata Corporation (now HRG Group).
+In April 1996, the company acquired Arethusa for $516 million in stock; Arethusa had previously acquired Zapata Corporation (now HRG Group).

 In May 2012, the company ordered a $655 million drillship from Hyundai Heavy Industries.

-On February 8, 2016, the company discontinued payment of a quarterly cash dividend.
-In September 2016, the company was removed from the S&P 500 Index.
+In September 2016, seven months after discontinuing the quarterly cash dividend payment, the firm was removed from the S&P 500 Index.